Thorizodrago/Thorizodrago/README.md

 <div align = "center">

 # 💫 About me:
 Hi, my name is Efe.
 But people usually call me Thor.
-I'm currently learning web3.
-I am learning Rust as a software language.
+Originally, i am a game developer.
+But i am currently learning Web3 Technologies.
 I am also very interested in artificial intelligence, and my future plans include learning artificial intelligence as well.
 Working hard, for my future.
 I am an electrical-electronics engineering student at a university.

 # My Lifestyle 💻: